-Spill Response Kits in the wheelie bins positioned at strategic intervals on airside aprons are provided for quick response to fuel, chemical or sewage spills.
+Spill Response Kits are provided on airside aprons for quick response to fuel, chemical or sewerage spills.
+Ensure your staff are familiar with the airport spill response procedures.

 AIR

 The Regulations define air pollution as the presence of a substance in the air that can cause environmental harm or unreasonable inconvenience to another person, and establish standards for the protection of air quality at the Airport.